Russell-Pollari/lda-example/README.md

 The model we are using is TF_IDF that weights the words in the sentence based on their frequency and rank them accordingly.

-Results is the topic distribution for the whole document.
-Each element in the list is a pair of a topic’s id, and the probability that was assigned to it.
+Results is printing in a #new_file_topics.xlsx, which demonstrates the topic distribution for the whole document.
+Each element in the list of 4th column is a pair of a topic’s id, and the probability that was assigned to it.
 I set the minimum probability to 0.02 so that we have the more probable topics.

 Then it is our manual task to interpret the meaning of each topic ourself and label the topic numbers.